-As William Voegeli notes, the commencement address Johnson delivered to the University of Michigan’s graduating class on May 22, 1964 was something of a mess.
+As William Voegeli notes in his Liberty Forum essay, he commencement address Johnson delivered to the University of Michigan’s graduating class on May 22, 1964 was something of a mess.
 Gauzy and unfocused, marked by both astonishing ambition and an almost total lack of specificity, it was a very peculiar way for an American president to talk (albeit a way we have become reacquainted with in the last six years).
 Read at half a century’s distance, the speech seems pervaded by a stunning confidence about the permanence of the post-war economic boom, and so by the peculiar notions that what remained for government to do was to tend to the souls and spirits of its citizens and that it was competent to do so.

 “I intend to establish working groups to prepare a series of White House conferences and meetings on the cities, on natural beauty, on the quality of education, and on other emerging challenges,” the president told his audience.
 “And from these meetings and from this inspiration and from these studies, we will begin to set our course towards the Great Society.”
 It is hard to imagine that even in that moment anyone could have taken such words seriously.